vmware-tanzu/package-for-kpack/README.md

       -n default
     ```

-    - Replace `<IMAGE-TAG>` with a valid, writeable image tag that exists in the same registry as the `kp_default_repository`.
-The tag should be something like: `your-name/builder` or `gcr.io/your-project/builder`
+   Replace `<IMAGE-TAG>` with a valid, writeable image tag that exists in the
+   same registry as the `kp_default_repository`.
+The tag should be something like:
+   `your-name/builder` or `gcr.io/your-project/builder`

-5. Create a secret with push credentials for the Docker registry that you plan on publishing OCI images to with kpack.
+5. Create a secret with push credentials for the Docker registry that you plan
+   on publishing OCI images to with kpack.

-   The easiest way to do that is with `kp secret save`
+   The easiest way to do that is with `kp secret create`

     ```bash
-    kp secret save tutorial-registry-credentials \
+    kp secret create tutorial-registry-credentials \
        --registry <REGISTRY-HOSTNAME> \
        --registry-user <REGISTRY-USER> \
        -n default
     ```

    > Note: The `<REGISTRY-HOSTNAME>` must be the registry prefix for its corresponding registry
+   >
-   > - For [Dockerhub](https://hub.docker.com/) this should be `https://index.docker.io/v1/`. `kp` also offers a simplified way to create a Dockerhub secret with a `--dockerhub` flag.
+   > * For [Dockerhub](https://hub.docker.com/) this should be `https://index.docker.io/v1/`. `kp` also offers a simplified way to create a Dockerhub secret with a `--dockerhub` flag.
-   > - For [GCR](https://cloud.google.com/container-registry/) this should be `gcr.io`.
+   > * For [GCR](https://cloud.google.com/container-registry/) this should be `gcr.io`.
 If you use GCR then the username can be `_json_key` and the password can be the JSON credentials you get from the GCP UI (under `IAM -> Service Accounts` create an account or edit an existing one and create a key with type JSON). `kp` also offers a simplified way to create a gcr secret with a `--gcr` flag.

    Your secret create should look something like this:

     ```bash
-    kp secret save tutorial-registry-credentials \
+    kp secret create tutorial-registry-credentials \
        --registry https://index.docker.io/v1/ \
        --registry-user my-dockerhub-username \
        -n default